Chapter 1 : Truth or Lies

 Voices carried in from the hallway.
 “This is your fault, Lyall.
 If you hadn’t angered that beast our son would be whole!”

 “My fault?
 You paraded him through the neighborhood.
 Do you think he found us with divination?”

 Remus’ eyes filled with tears at the angry words.
 He hardly heard his parent fight, let alone yell at one another.
 A witch came into Remus’ room, looked at him, and left.
 The tears started to roll down Remus’ face.
 “Mr. and Mrs. Lupin, your son is awake.”

 Hope and Lyall walked into their son’s room at St. Mungo’s.
 Hope’s face was pale and her eyes red from crying.
 “Oh, Remus, my sweet boy.”
 Hope sat on her son’s bed, unable to stop herself from crying.
 She had a stuffed animal under her arms.
 “I got you this, dear.”
 Remus took the rabbit from his mum, noting that it reminded him of Babbity Rabbity.

 Lies – “Don’t cry, Mum.
 I’ll be alright.”

 There were two main things that inspired this story.
 One was the idea for the poem at the beginning.
 My husband and I were talking about times it’s easier to like to a child than tell the truth because the truth can be so hard to cope with.
-The tie in with Remus was me thinking through how he was bitten (fits in with another fic I’m working on).
+The tie in with Remus was me thinking through how he was bitten (as it comes up in How I Killed My Lover).
 I got this idea and had to write away.
 The story isn’t 100% Pottermore compliant but I wanted to try fitting it in with Remus’ self-loathing.